SaschaJanssen/reKognition/README.md

 # Image Rekognition

-Using 'Amazon Rekognition' to get insights from images.
+Using 'Amazon reKognition' to get insights from images.